Click Click

-After a seven year hiatus, Adrian and Derek Smith reformed briefly in 1997 to record Shadowblack on the OffBeat label.
+After a seven-year hiatus, Adrian and Derek Smith reformed briefly in 1997 to record Shadowblack on the Off Beat label.
 The album was more EBM than their earlier work and almost completely instrumental.
 It was greeted with overall positive reviews within the underground music scene.
 Due to the member's volatile relationship however, the band split again in 1998, with no plans for another reunion.

 A Click Click vinyl release was issued on NYC-based Sonic Groove Records in 2004, but it is most like that only Adrian was involved, but that is still unclear.
 Throughout the 2000s, Adrian has been involved with Paperhouse, a darker ambient soundtrack project.
 Nothing has been released publicly, aside from a few odd compilation appearances, but at least 4 CD-R releases are known to exist: Bug Sun, Sappho, Frey, and Sammlung.
 In addition, three Click Click CD-Rs surfaced offering odd unreleased and remixed material: Lung Function, Crushed, and Behind Dark Glasses.

 The summer of 2008 brought the news that Click Click's back catalogue would be available again, this time via various download platforms including iTunes.
 The material will come in remastered versions and will also include the early catalogue.
 Lung Function, a compilation of remastered singles, was released on iTunes, Amazon digital service and eMusic in 2008.